 The Board meets on a quarterly basis with additional meetings being convened when necessary to address urgent matters.
 All the Directors have complied with the minimum attendance requirements as stipulated by the MMLR.
-The Board met on five (5) occasions during the financial year ended 31 December 2021 and the details of attendance at Board Meetings is set out below:-
+The Board met on five (5) occasions during the financial year ended 31 December 2022 and the details of attendance at Board Meetings is set out below:-

-Attendance Percentage of attendance (%)
+Name of Directors Attendance Percentage of attendance (%)

-3/3 100%
+Dato' Khoo Ah Chye 5/5 100%

-5/5 100%
+Mr. Khoo Seng Giap 5/5 100%

-5/5 100%
+Mr. Tan Kim Chuan 5/5 100%

-5/5 100%
+Mr. Peter Ho Kok Wai 5/5 100%

-5/5 100%
+Ms. Chua Put Moy 5/5 100%

-5/5 100%
+Mr. Oei Kok Eong 5/5 100%

-4/5 80%

-3/3 5/5 5/5 5/5 5/5 5/5
+Mr. Tan Tai Beng 4/4 100%

-Prior to each meeting, a reasonable notice of meetings and agenda were circulated to all Directors together with the draft minutes of the previous meeting together with the respective reports/papers and other board meeting reference materials such as management reports and financial reports to be discussed were furnished to the Directors at least seven (7) days prior to the Board meeting via e-mail so that each Director had ample time to review the papers to enable informed decision making.
-The deliberations and decisions at Board and Board Committee meetings are well documented in the minutes.
+Prior to each meeting, a reasonable notice of meetings and agenda are circulated to all Directors together with the draft minutes of the previous meeting, the relevant reports/papers and other board meeting reference materials such as management reports and financial reports at least seven (7) days prior to the Board meeting via e-mail so that each Director had ample time to review the papers to enable informed decision making.
+The deliberations and decisions at the Board and the Board Committee meetings are well documented in the minutes.